Poojabalusani14/Data-Analyst-Nanodegree/README.md

-Project 2 : Investigate a dataset (Data Analysis, mainly NumPy and Pandas) Explored and investigated, also drawn conclusions on the Titanic Dataset Project 3 : Explore and summarize data using R (ggplot2 / qplot) In depth analysis of the white wine dataset
+Project 2 : Investigate a dataset (Data Analysis, mainly NumPy and Pandas) Explored and investigated, also drawn conclusions on the Titanic Dataset Project 3 : Explore and summarize data using R (ggplot2 / qplot) In depth analysis of the white wine dataset.